 welcomed to watch Sarah Miller, a local artist and our resident Zwetschgenmännla designer, create prune figures that can range from typisch Deutsch to wholly unique to the Mifflinburg Christkindl Market.

 This family event has lots of fun for children.
 A Lantern Parade, crafts for children and pictures with Santa on Friday evening keep the children busy.
-Children can visit Elf School, hear the stories of Firliputzli the German Angel and the Bremen Town Musicians.
-Next door are puppet shows and there is a scavenger hunt for children.
-Don’t forget to see the peek-a-boo doll House with a doll’s tea party and the gingerbread house where Mama Gingerbread and the children are baking cookies.
-And it wouldn’t be a Christkindl visit without purchasing a Dample Dei sweetbread man.
+Across the street, watch a Marionette Show.
+Don’t forget to see the Peek-A-Boo Doll House with a doll’s tea party and the Gingerbread House where Mama Gingerbread and the children are baking cookies.

 The Cancellation Stamp